AISysRev -- LLM-based Tool for Title-abstract Screening: Introduction

 \section{Introduction}

-In 2004, Kitchenham et al. \cite{kitchenham2004evidence} published a paper in ICSE titled "Evidence-Based Software Engineering".
-The paper highlighted systematic reviews as one key element in assembling evidence on software engineering.
-Ever since, hundreds if not thousands of systematic reviews have been published in software engineering.
-These ideas originated from medicine \cite{meade1997selecting} but have since spread to many other fields in addition to software engineering, such as education \cite{bearman2012systematic} and finance \cite{kersten2017small}.

-Systematic Reviews (SRs) summarize the state-of-the-art evidence.
-Conducting SRs is a laborious task that, on average, takes 67 weeks to complete \cite{marshall2019toward}.
-Title-abstract screening is a phase in SRs where articles are screened against detailed inclusion and exclusion criteria.
-During this process, thousands of articles may enter the title-abstract screening phase -- for example, a number close to 25,000 is reported by Rafi et al.~\cite{rafi2012benefits}.
+In 2004, Kitchenham et al. \cite{kitchenham2004evidence} published a paper titled "Evidence-Based Software Engineering", which highlights systematic reviews (SRs) as one key element in assembling evidence in software engineering (SE).
+These ideas originated from medicine~\cite{meade1997selecting} but have since spread to education~\cite{bearman2012systematic}, finance~\cite{kersten2017small} and SE, resulting in a large number of publications adopting the methodology.
+SRs summarize the state-of-the-art evidence, but conducting them is a laborious task, taking on average 67 weeks to complete~\cite{marshall2019toward}.
+Title-abstract screening is a phase in SRs where articles are screened against detailed inclusion and exclusion criteria~\cite{kitchenhamGuidelinesPerformingSystematic2007}.
+The phase may involve thousands of articles -- for example, a number close to 25,000 is reported by Rafi et al.~\cite{rafi2012benefits}.

-Given such a high number of entries, one might wonder whether tooling could automate title-abstract screening -- something recent research has investigated in software engineering \cite{huotalaPromiseChallengesUsing2024a, felizardoChatGPTApplicationSystematic2024,huotalaSESREvalDatasetEvaluating2025, petersen2025road, thode2025exploring, felizardo2025difficulties}.
-With the emergence of large language models (LLMs), title-abstract screening using zero-shot and few-shot prompting has become possible.
-A prior study comparing humans and LLMs in a screening task found that LLMs reach up to, and in some cases beyond, the level of master's students, but not up to PhD students or researcher level~\cite{huotalaPromiseChallengesUsing2024a}.
-While initial work showed that we tend to lose some evidence due to false negatives being a problem~\cite{felizardoChatGPTApplicationSystematic2024}, a more recent study reported a recall of 0.98 with a precision of 0.27.
-Prompt sensitivity and randomness are highlighted as problems in articles discussing the limitations of LLM usage in software engineering literature reviews~\cite{felizardo2025difficulties}.
-Furthermore, the paper currently benchmarking the largest selection of secondary studies and LLMs shows that, while differences between top LLM models are relatively small on average, differences between individual screening tasks are much larger~\cite{huotalaSESREvalDatasetEvaluating2025}.
-This suggests that each researcher should be able to easily test whether LLM-based title–abstract screening can benefit their specific SR.
+Given such a large number of studies and the emergence of large language models (LLMs), recent work in SE has started to examine the automation of title-abstract screening~\cite{huotalaPromiseChallengesUsing2024a, felizardoChatGPTApplicationSystematic2024,huotalaSESREvalDatasetEvaluating2025, petersen2025road, thode2025exploring, felizardo2025difficulties}.
+Our prior work found that LLMs reach up to, and in some cases beyond, the level of master's students, but not up to the level of PhD students ~\cite{huotalaPromiseChallengesUsing2024a}.
+While initial work demonstrated that we tend to lose some evidence due to false negatives being a problem~\cite{felizardoChatGPTApplicationSystematic2024}, a more recent study reported a recall of 0.98 with a precision of 0.27~\cite{thode2025exploring}.
+Prompt sensitivity and randomness are highlighted as problems of LLM usage in SE literature reviews~\cite{felizardo2025difficulties}.